Radster you already have three companies why are you starting another one

 Despite emissions regulations of the era, the Module UR-82 managed to make more than 300 horsepower from its powerplant, which was reasonably impressive for the year 1982; the engine was also quite reliable for the era due to its low redline, at only 6300rpm, motivated mainly by the use of an OHV valvetrain.

 Development of this special engine began in late 1977, and it was finished in 1981, just in time for the UR’s presentation at the Chicago Auto Show.
 For the era, such a powerful engine was a fresh breeze of air for car enthusiasts and a punch to the skeptical that claimed this was not possible.

-The later, revised engines the Ultimatum version mounted starting in 1989 were beefed up to 315 horsepower at 5800rpm, pumping out 410 newtons-meter of torque at 4800rpm.
-This was possible due to the use of less restrictive three way catalytic converters which greatly improved exhaust flow; these late Ultimatum engines were also more solid and reliable than the earlier, lower powered ones.
+The later, revised engines the Ultimatum version mounted starting in 1989 were beefed up to 370 horsepower at 6200rpm, pumping out 490 newtons-meter of torque at 4800rpm.
+This was possible due to the use of less restrictive three way catalytic converters which greatly improved exhaust flow; these late Ultimatum engines were about as solid and reliable as the earlier, lower powered ones.

 The UR-82 was designed by Gerrit Bakker, known for being Anhultz’s main designer, and the body itself is entirely made out of aluminium with some steel reinforcements.
 (Thanks @Elizipeazie!)

 Gerrit wanted to blend the trends of the early 80s with futurist ideas as well as sci-fi and cyberpunk inspiration; this can be seen especially at the front, where the two sets of sealed beams are joined together with a third long light (albeit less powerful and insufficient for illumination itself, with a purely aesthetic function).